Timeline - Protests against Saleh rule in Yemen

 May 23 - Saleh apologises to the UAE, foreign governments criticise him for refusing to sign.

-May 24 - Saleh's refusal to sign the power transfer deal sparks street battles in Sanaa between security forces and a powerful tribal group, the Hashed tribal alliance, led by Sadeq al-Ahmar.
+May 24 - Saleh's refusal to sign sparks street battles in Sanaa between security forces and a powerful tribal group, the Hashed tribal alliance, led by Sadeq al-Ahmar.
 At least 20 people are killed.

 May 26 - Several countries, including United States, ask their diplomats to leave.